-In 2009 the Mk3 EV2 was introduced with the only changes being to the stock.
+Early 2009 saw the introduction of the Mk3 EV2 with the only changes being to the stock.

 After feedback from Field Target shooters the palm shelf/hamster had been extended to reach a bit further forward.
 Single pillars with ball joints had replaced the 2 post assembly on the cheekpiece & butt pad to offer far more adjustability.

-A year later, in 2010, another slight change to the stock design resulted in the Mk4 EV2 where the single post and ball joint was added to the palm shelf/hamster.
+The Mk3 EV2 wasn't around for long as another slight change to the stock design resulted in the Mk4 EV2 being launched in 2010 - the only change was that a single post and ball joint had added to the palm shelf/hamster.
 To accommodate this there was a slight change to the action block.

 I have only seen the Blonde & Black EV2 with the black action & it seems this was the only colour scheme Air Arms promoted although I am quite sure that if for some reason a different colour action was requested Air Arms would have obliged.